pr3b/lokad/content/posts/abcxyz.md

 ![Joined Table](/images/joined-table.png "Joined")

-## 5. Calculate Total Product Sales per Month:
+## 5. Calculate Total Product Sales per Month

 Calculate the total sales of each product per month using this script: